5 Things You Should Know Before Developing A Hybrid App

 Hybrid apps are slow compared to native apps and this is because hybrid apps add another layer between the user and the app.

-On the other hand, native apps have advanced UI interactions and fastest performance.
+On the other hand, native apps have advanced UI interactions and the fastest performance.

 #5 If you are okay with restrictions

 “There are a few things that are critically missing.
-One is tooling support — having a debugger that actually works, performance tools that tell you where the memory is running out.
+One is tooling support — having a debugger that works, and performance tools that tell you where the memory is running out.

-If you look at Android and iOS, there are two very large corporations that are focused on building tools to give a lot of detailed information when things go wrong in production.
-On the mobile web side, getting those desktop tools to work for mobile devices is really difficult.”
+If you look at Android and iOS, two very large corporations are focused on building tools to give a lot of detailed information when things go wrong in production.
+On the mobile web side, getting those desktop tools to work for mobile devices is difficult.”

-When Should You Go For Development Of A Hybrid App?
+When Should You Go For mHealth Hybrid App Development?

-While native apps do offer a better overall user experience, hybrid apps come with their own advantages as well.
+While native apps do offer a better overall user experience, mHealth hybrid apps come with their advantages as well.

-The biggest benefit that hybrid apps offer is that unlike native apps, you don’t have two separate sets of code written for the Android and iOS platforms.
-The shared code can be deployed across both Apple as well as Android devices thus saving valuable time and efforts while essentially halving the cost of app development.
+The biggest benefit that hybrid apps offer is that, unlike native apps, you don’t have two separate sets of code written for the Android and iOS platforms.
+The shared code can be deployed across both Apple as well as Android devices thus saving valuable time and effort while essentially halving the cost of app development.

-The question arises, when do you choose to build a hybrid app over a native app?
+The question arises, when do you choose to build a mHealth hybrid app over a mHealth native app?

-You should definitely prefer a hybrid mobile app over a native app if you are in any of the situations mentioned below.
+You should prefer a mHealth hybrid mobile app over a mHealth native app if you are in any of the situations mentioned below.

 1. When testing a hypothesis

-In the initial stages of app development when you don’t have the validation of your app idea, are running tight on resources and need to get your product out in the market to obtain user feedback and validation, hybrid apps should be your go-to choice.
+In the initial stages of mHealth app development when you don’t have the validation of your app idea, are running tight on resources, and need to get your product out in the market to obtain user feedback and validation, hybrid app development should be your go-to choice.

-The resource intensiveness of hybrid app development makes it the ideal choice for startups and small businesses who are just starting out with mobile app development.
+The resource intensiveness of mHealth hybrid app development makes it the ideal choice for startups and small businesses just starting with healthcare mobile app development.

-Once you have established yourself in the market with the app idea validated, you can always hire additional resources and make the switch to a native app.
-A number if successful apps in the app stores today started out as hybrid apps and then took the native route.
+Once you have established yourself in the healthcare market with the app idea validated, you can always hire additional resources and make the switch to a native app.
+Several successful apps in the app stores today started as hybrid apps and then took the native route.

 2. When developing an enterprise application for internal users

-If you are looking to develop a mobile application for internal use within your company, a hybrid app turns out to be a better choice than a native one.
+If you are looking to develop a healthcare mobile application for internal use within your healthcare organization, a mHealth hybrid app turns out to be a better choice than a native one.

-Unless all the employees within the company use either iOS or Android devices, you would need two separate applications to be programmed for each platform which would just double the amount of resources necessary for app development.
+Unless all the medical staff within the organization use either iOS or Android devices, you would need two separate applications to be programmed for each platform which would just double the amount of resources necessary for healthcare app development.

-Since the intended users of the app is going to be the internal employees, the app doesn’t need any additional frills.
-It just needs to basic functionalities to work well which can be well achieved by developing a hybrid app rather that a native one.
+Since the intended users of the app are going to be internal medical staff, the app doesn’t need any additional frills.
+It just needs basic functionalities to work well which can be well achieved by developing a mHealth hybrid app rather than a native one.

-The benefits of hybrid apps are clear — write once and deploy everywhere — but there are still certain restrictions which come along.
+The benefits of mHealth hybrid apps are clear — write once and deploy everywhere — but there are still certain restrictions that come along.

-1. Native apps have the advantage of being available even offline.
+- Native apps have the advantage of being available even offline.
 Whereas, much of a hybrid app’s functionality is Internet-dependent because of the extensive use of web code.
-The portions of the program written in native code are able to be accessed offline.
+The portions of the program written in native code can be accessed offline.

-4. Native apps can take advantage of in app purchasing, and hybrid apps cannot.
+- Native apps can take advantage of in-app purchasing, and hybrid apps cannot.

-List out your priorities and requirements, do a market survey, build a prototype, weigh the pros and cons of each type and then take an informed decision.
+List out your priorities and requirements, do a market survey, build a prototype, weigh each type’s pros and cons, and then make an informed decision.
 Don’t base your decision purely on the cost of development.

-Which Technology To Choose For Building A Hybrid App
+Which Technology To Choose For Building A mHealth Hybrid App

-During our 10 years of experience of developing apps as a software development services company, we have tried our hand at a number of different technologies.
+During our 13 years of experience developing apps as a healthcare software development services company, we have tried our hand at several different technologies.

-Our developers have continued to work on hybrid frameworks as they continued to evolve.
+Our healthcare mobile app developers have continued to work on hybrid frameworks as they continue to evolve.
 Some platforms managed to deliver on the promises they made while others woefully failed.
-Through our experience in building and scaling cross platform applications, React Native has stood out to be the best of the lot, closely followed by Flutter.
+Through our experience in building and scaling cross-platform applications, React Native has stood out to be the best of the lot, closely followed by Flutter.

-A detailed analysis of Flutter vs React Native would help you shortlist the framework you want to base your next mobile application on.
+A detailed analysis of Flutter vs React Native would help you shortlist the framework you want to base your next mobile application.

-In case you are looking for a healthcare mobile app development company to partner with you on your quest of developing a hybrid app, feel free to ask us for a quote!
+In case you are looking for a healthcare mobile app development company to partner with you on your quest to develop a hybrid app, feel free to ask us for a quote!

 Build A Hybrid Mobile App

-At Arkenea, we have more than 11 years of experience in helping our clients build successful hybrid mobile apps (on React Native and Flutter).
+At Arkenea, we have 13 years of experience in helping our clients build successful hybrid mobile apps (on React Native and Flutter).

-Many of our clients have cross several million downloads, they’ve been featured on the App Stores in over 50 countries, featured in TechCrunch and even raised millions in venture funding.
+Many of our clients have crossed several million downloads, they’ve been featured on the App Stores in over 50 countries, featured in TechCrunch, and even raised millions in venture funding.

-For example, we helped build an iPad app that’s a surgical workflow platform for a startup who raised $1 million in venture funding just with their first pilot.
+For example, we helped build an iPad app that’s a surgical workflow platform for a startup that raised $1 million in venture funding just with their first pilot.

 That’s a testimony to the quality of apps we build.
 Clients like you hire app development company Arkenea to achieve their business goals.